-As a matter of fact, studying at university is not about remembering as much information as you can; it is rather about preparing for your future career.
+Studying at university is not about remembering as much information as you can; it is rather about preparing for your future career.
 While completing your module assignments, essays, and coursework, you need to understand what specific skills and competencies are demanded by your industry.

-Additionally, building connections with your seniors, case-based learning and any attempts aimed at acquiring practical experiences will be of high value for future employments.
+Additionally, building connections with your seniors, case-based learning, and any attempts aimed at acquiring practical experiences will be of high value for future employments.

 If you are still at university, the next 8 ideas will equip you for your future career and make you more prepared than your mates in advance.

 In today’s fast-changing world, you need to stay up-to-date regarding the latest developments in your area.
 Even the curricula of the world’s leading universities are not updated regularly to keep pace with the newest changes in technology and the business environment.
-It takes time for educational establishments to ‘digest’ recent innovations, prepare learning materials and introduce it to the students.
+It takes time for educational establishments to ‘digest’ recent innovations, prepare learning materials, and introduce it to the students.

-While you are at university, be curious and observe the latest technology and industry trends.
+While you are at university, be curious, and observe the latest technology and industry trends.
 This will provide you with a great advantage over other job applicants after you graduate.
 Monitoring contemporary trends is especially important for those students who specialize in technology-related disciplines (e.g. IT, physics, medicine, etc.).